utkarshrai/chaoss-microtasks/README.md

 | 23    | 277     | 22     | 82            | grimoirelab-perceval         | 381   |

 # Task 4: To do
+Perform any other analysis you may find interesting, based on GrimoireLab enriched indexes for git and GitHub repositories.

   - Will be completed before GSoC deadline
   - Possible using the git enriched index for this one as we have done 2 tasks using github index